Remembrance is part of modern British life, culture and heritage.

 Over the Remembrance period there are a number of commemorative services that take place for the people of Ringwood to come together to honour armed forces members who have died in the line of duty.

-Commemorative events will take place in November and will start with a service at the Commonwealth War Graves in Ringwood Cemetery (Date and time TBC).
-Poppy crosses will laid on the graves of service personnel whose last resting place is Ringwood.
+Commemorative events take place in November starting with a service at the Commonwealth War Graves in Ringwood Cemetery on Saturday 7th November 2026, gathering at 10:45am.
+Poppy crosses are laid on the graves of service personnel whose last resting place was Ringwood.

-On Sunday 9th November 2025, Remembrance Sunday, various services will take place around the town after which a parade will gather in Market Place at 1130am.
-The procession will walk to the War Memorial Garden where a short service will take place, followed by the formal Act of Remembrance at 12 noon.
-There will be a formal wreath-laying ceremony and a procession back to Market Place.
+On Sunday 8th November 2026 - Remembrance Sunday, various services are due to take place around the town after which a parade will gather in Market Place, by the Parish church at 1130am.
+The procession will walk to the War Memorial Garden opposite Greyfriars Community Centre where a short service will take place, followed by the formal Act of Remembrance at 12 noon.
+This will include a formal wreath-laying ceremony.
+The procession will then walk back to Market Place.

-On Armistice Day, Tuesday 11th November 2025, a service will place at the War Memorial Garden at 10:45am when a National 2 Minute Silence will be observed at 11am.
+On Armistice Day, Wednesday 11th November 2026, a service will take place at the War Memorial Garden at 10:45am when a National 2 Minute Silence will be observed at 11am.
 In accordance with local tradition, the start and end of the silence will be marked by the firing of a maroon generating a loud bang heard around the town.

 May